kishkash555/biu/2019-2/Algo1/sol12.md

 - The runtime of algorithm 2 is $O(c\log(n))=O(\sqrt{n}\log(n)) = \tilde{O}(n^{0.5})$

-I have reached the required maximum running times.
+Which conform to the required run times.

 ## Question 3